 Advanced Metering Infrastructure, or AMI, is the term used to describe the full set of technologies and systems that create two-way communication between members' electrical meter and the utility's billing, distribution and control systems.

-All members' data will be protected by our robust security system that protects all communication exchanges, end-to-end.
-You will access your meter data via SmartHub using your personal password just as you do today .
+All members' data is protected by our robust security system that protects all communication exchanges, end-to-end.
+You can access your meter data via SmartHub using your personal password just as you do today.

 For more detailed information about the security of our new meters, please refer to the White Paper found below.